razonyang/yii-log/README.md

 I wrote this extension for resolving the following problems:

-1. The logs are chaotic, I cannot identity which logs are came from the same requests.
+1. The logs are chaotic, I cannot distinguish which logs are came from the same requests.
  It is hard to debug in concurrent scenarios.
 2. The `yii\log\DbTarget` does not provide rotate feature.